DummyClock/TRS-2.0/README.md

 -   Ultimately: Take some pressure off leads

--   Build a more versatile teamÂ
+-   Build a more versatile team

--   Allow older team members to continuously have the opportunity to developÂ
+-   Allow older team members to continuously have the opportunity to develop

 -   Allow leads to an easier way to provide input on how team members perform